-Let’s first just define what exactly a ‘fad’ is:
+Let’s first define what exactly a ‘fad’ is:

-A desirable trend characterized with lots of enthusiasm and energy over a short period of time.
+“A desirable trend characterized with lots of enthusiasm and energy over a short period of time.”

 Why Do People Claim Container Homes Are A Fad?

-Critics claim that when containers are ‘heavily customized’ the cost of building with containers exceeds the cost of building with traditional materials.
+Critics claim that when containers are heavily customized, the cost of building with containers exceeds the cost of building with traditional materials.

-If you go and start removing entire walls and support columns then it stands to reason that the cost will rapidly increase because you’re paying to remove material and then to subsequently add materials.
+We wouldn’t argue with that point.
+One of the biggest advantages of building with shipping containers is that you already have your basic building structure ready.
+If you start removing entire walls and support columns then it stands to reason that the cost will rapidly increase because you’re paying to remove material and then to subsequently add material.